phpgears/event-async/README.md

 * `Gears\Event\Async\Serializer\JsonEventSerializer` which is great in general or if you plan to use other languages aside PHP to handle async events
 * `Gears\Event\Async\Serializer\NativeEventSerializer` only advised if you're only going to use PHP to dequeue events

-It's deadly simple to create your own if this two does not fit your needs by implementing `Gears\Event\Async\Serializer\EventSerializer` interface
+It's easy to create your own serializer if this two does not fit your needs, for example by using [JMS serializer](https://github.com/schmittjoh/serializer), simply by implementing `Gears\Event\Async\Serializer\EventSerializer` interface

 _This are helping classes that your custom implementation of `EventQueue` might not need_